Managing Digital Real Estate: Addressing Virtual Property in Your Estate Plan

 4. Regular Updates: Periodically review and update your estate plan to reflect changes in the digital real estate landscape.

-Examples of Famous Cases Involving Digital Real Estate in Estate Disputes: Several high-profile cases have showcased the significance of digital real estate in estate planning:
+Several high-profile cases have showcased the significance of digital real estate in estate planning:

 1. Inherit the Earth: A court case where a woman left her online gaming estate, including virtual property, to her partner.